2017 Porsche Cayman Overview

 Few brands impress across the board for their reliability as much as Porsche does.
 According to J.D.
 Power and Associates, the 2017 Cayman gets a rating of four out of five for predicted reliability.
 That indicates that the Cayman is more dependable than most cars on the road.
-The related Boxster gets the same rating, and the Porsche 911 receives a perfect five out of five.
+The related Boxster and the Porsche 911 get the same rating.

 Porsche Cayman Warranty